ActionableAgile/jira-to-analytics/README.md

 ### The Optional Section ###
 The Optional Section of the config file is simply named "Optional" (without the quotes) and contains optional Jira attributes that you may want to use to further refine your data set.
 Each line in this section contains the name of the Jira attribute you want in your data followed by a colon (:) followed by its corresponding value in your Jira instance.
 The fields in this section that we support are:

-- 	Projects: a comma separated list of the name(s) of the Jira Project(s) you are querying)
+- 	Projects: a comma-separated list of the names of the Jira Projects you are querying
-- 	Types: the names of the Jira issuetypes you want to extract
+- 	Types: a comma-separated list of the names of the Jira issuetypes you want to extract
+- 	Filters: a comma-separated list of the names of the filters you want to apply

 An example of what this section might look like would be: